-NYXO is a design company founded and led by Mirko and Michele Daneluzzo.
+NYXO is a design practice founded in 2015 by Mirko and Michele Daneluzzo.

 NYXO is a trans-disciplinary R&D office for the development of visionary ideas.